-- 1 admits only the statistical interpretation of the quantum formalism and banish the repeatable measurements on individual systems from quantum mechanics altogether.
-Of course, the repeatability in the statistical sense remains untouched.
-The assumed continuity of G makes it approach its classical value for large spins.(Pavičić, 1990b) Notably, for a classical probability we have $\lim{p\to 1} G{\rm cl}(p) = 0$ and for "large spins" we get $\lim{s\to\infty} \lim{p\to 1} G(p) = 0$. - 2 admits the individual interpretation of quantum formalism and assumes that the repeatability in the statistical sense implies the repeatability in the individual sense.
-By adopting this interpretation we cannot but assume that nature differentiate open intervals from closed ones, i.e. distinguishes between two infinitely close points.
+- Admits only the statistical interpretation of the quantum formalism and banishes repeatable measurements on individual systems from quantum mechanics altogether.
+Of course, repeatability in the statistical sense remains untouched.
+The assumed continuity of G makes it approach its classical value for large spins.
+(Pavičić, 1990c).
+Notably, for a classical probability we have lim{p→1} (G{cl}(p) = 0 and for "large spins" we get lim{s→∞} lim{p→1}(G(p) = 0. - 2.
+Admits the individual interpretation of the quantum formalism and assumes that repeatability in the statistical sense implies repeatability in the individual sense.
+By adopting this interpretation we cannot but assume that nature differentiates open intervals from closed ones, i.e., distinguishes between two infinitely close points.

-By keeping to the former possibility we introduce all the logico-algebraic propositions of the structure (logic, lattice,...) underlying the Hilbertian theory of quantum measurements directly as d'Espagnat's mixtures of the second kind and thus we avoid the afore-mentioned infinitary procedure which actually boils down to postulating what we lack to reach the Hilbertian structure.
+By keeping to the former possibility we introduce all the logicoalgebraic propositions of the structure (logic, lattice, ...) underlying the Hilbertian theory of quantum measurements directly such as d'Espagnat's mixtures of the second kind and thus we avoid the aforementioned infinitary procedure, which actually boils down to postulating what we lack to reach the Hilbertian structure.

 We have to stress here that by avoiding Jauch's infinitary procedure we did not get rid of any postulation.
-We only substituted the statistical interpretation postulate for the individual interpretation postulate and the Jauch's infinitary postulate.
-We did so because we feel that the former postulation is physically more plausible since it fits better into the quantum logic approach and resolves the paradoxes of Hultgren and Shimony by generating all the propositions according to a feasible experimental receipt.
+We only substituted the statistical interpretation for the individual interpretation postulate and the Jauch infinitary postulate.
+We did so because we feel that the former postulation is physically more plausible since it fits better into the quantum logic approach and resolves the paradoxes of Hultgren and Shimony by generating all the propositions according to a feasible experimental recipe.

-The most important consequence of the obtained results and the appropriate statistical physical interpretation of quantum logic is that we can base the logic and its propositions on the statistics of YES-NO quantum measurements what we are going to do in the next section.
+The most important consequence of the obtained results and the appropriate statistical physical interpretation of quantum logic is that we can base the logic and its propositions on the statics of YES-NO quantum measurements, which is what we are going to do in the next section.

-4. YES-NO \mathcal{VS} .
-PROBABILISTIC REPRESENTATION OF QUANTUM LOGIC
+4. YES-NO VERSUS PROBABILISTIC REPRESENTATION OF QUANTUM LOGIC

-Comparing the representations by means of the operations of implication and biimplication presented in Sec.
-2 we can easily come to a conjecture that other orderinglike quantum logic concepts can be redefined along a similar line eventually bringing us to a new modelling and proper semantics of quantum logic.
+Comparing the representations by means of the operations of implication and bi-implication presented in Section 2, we can easily come to a conjecture that other ordering-like quantum logic concepts can be redefined along a similar line eventually bringing us to a new modeling and proper semantics of quantum logic.